Judge temporarily blocks release of Robert Kraft spa video

 Lawyers for several media organizations, including NBC News, had filed a motion to argue for the release of the video.

 Kraft, 77, pleaded not guilty in February to two counts of soliciting a prostitute at the Orchids of Asia Day Spa in Jupiter, Florida.
-Authorities allege he paid for a sex act at the spa once on Jan.
-19 and again on the morning of the 20th, hours before the Patriots won the AFC Championship that sent them to the Super Bowl, according to court documents.
+Authorities allege he paid for a sex act at the spa on Jan.
+19 and again the next morning, hours before the Patriots won the AFC Championship that sent them to the Super Bowl, according to court documents.

-He has fought against the release of video of him allegedly engaged in a sex act.
-The NFL owner's attorneys have also filed a motion for a protective order in his case and claimed that releasing the evidence would invade his privacy and jeopardize his right to a fair trial.
+Kraft has fought against the release of video.
+His attorneys filed a motion for a protective order claiming that releasing the evidence would invade his privacy and jeopardize his right to a fair trial.

 Kraft was one of several men charged with solicitation after police secretly installed cameras at the Orchids of Asia Day Spa in what authorities initially said was a monthslong investigation into human trafficking.
 Investigators have since said that there was no evidence of human trafficking at the spa.